bitfocus/companion-module-allenheath-sq/README.md

 This module for the Allen & Heath SQ can control parameters of the console via MIDI commands over IP

-Created by Max Kiusso in 2021 from original allenheath-dlive module.
+Created by Max Kiusso in 2021 inspirating by allenheath-dlive module.

-Last update (d/m/y): 12/03/2021
+Last update (d/m/y): 18/03/2021

-Current Version 1.3.2
+Current Version 1.3.3